We've only been able to handle single-choice or dual-choice options so far.

 }

-In this program, the if statement is connected immediately after the else statement.
+This program chains an if statement immediately after an else statement.